Skip to content

 Primary journeys

-If you skip the prose and just want to orient yourself, the site is organized around the journeys HELIX actually supports:
+If you skip the prose and want to orient yourself, the site is organized

-• Learn the methodology — start with Methodology to understand the double helix, the seven activities, the authority order, and how planning and execution stay connected without assuming one runtime.
+• Learn the workflow: start with Workflow to understand the double helix, the seven activities, the artifact authority hierarchy, and how planning and execution stay connected without assuming one runtime.

-• Apply HELIX — follow the adoption guides to introduce the artifact graph, connect it to your existing tracker and execution surface, and keep runtime-specific machinery in its own layer.
+• Apply HELIX: follow the adoption guides to introduce the artifact graph, connect it to your runtime’s tracker or execution surface, and keep runtime-specific machinery in its own layer.

 The core framework consists of:

-• Artifact types across seven activities — vision, PRDs, feature specs, ADRs, technical designs, test plans, runbooks, alignment reviews.
+• Artifact types across seven activities: reusable HELIX document patterns for vision docs, PRDs, feature specs, ADRs, technical designs, test plans, runbooks, and alignment reviews.
 Each type defines its purpose, relationships, generation prompt, template, and, where available, a worked example.

-• Eighteen cross-cutting concerns — tech stacks (TypeScript+Bun, Go, Rust, etc.), quality attributes (accessibility, observability, testing, i18n), security postures, infrastructure conventions.
-Each with components, constraints, and per-activity practices.
+• Forty-nine cross-cutting concerns: tech stacks (TypeScript+Bun, Go, Rust, etc.), quality attributes (accessibility, observability, testing, i18n), security postures, infrastructure conventions.
+Each with components, constraints, per-activity practices, and an artifact-impact contract that names which artifacts

-• One alignment-and-planning skill — the portable skill that reads the artifact graph, reports inconsistencies, and recommends the next planning action.
+• One HELIX skill: the portable skill that reads the artifact graph, chooses a workflow mode, reports inconsistencies, and recommends the next planning action.
 Runtime commands and CLI wrappers are compatibility surfaces, not the spine of the methodology.

 Once the why lands, Use HELIX shows you how to install the framework, define your project’s first artifacts, choose a platform, and apply HELIX without confusing the methodology with any one runtime.